-Step 1 Navigate to and open the directory containing the media using the Media Browser panel.

-Step 2 Drag and drop the media files on the Source task, which becomes a File List (if it isn't already).
-You can drag and drop local media files from the Finder to the source

-Step 3 Click Submit to start processing your workflow.
+- 1. Navigate to and open the directory containing the media using the Media Browser panel. - 2.
+Drag and drop the media files on the Source task, which becomes a File List (if it isn't already).
+You can drag and drop local media files from the Finder to the source task. - 3.
+Click Submit to start processing your workflow.